1926 United States Sesquicentennial Coinage

 The 1926 United States Sesquicentennial Expo

 The nation’s sesquicentennial was going to be celebrated in 1926 in the city that served as the first American capital – Philadelphia.
-The United States National Sesquicentennial Exhibition Commission was organized to plan, maintain and run the Sesquicentennial Exposition in that city. on March 4, 1925 authorized one million commemorative half dollars and 200,000 $2.50 gold quarter eagles to defray the costs of the Exposition.
+The United States National Sesquicentennial Exhibition Commission was organized to plan, maintain, and run the Sesquicentennial Exposition in that city.
+On March 4, 1925, the United States Congress authorized one million commemorative half dollars and 200,000 $2.50 gold quarter eagles to defray the costs of the Exposition.

 When Chief Engraver John R. Sinnock and the Commission failed to agree on his proposed designs, they invited Philadelphia attorney and numismatist John Frederick Lewis to submit sketches for the silver half-dollar.
-The sketches were adapted to meet the coin requirements by Sinnock without any credit going to Lewis for more than 40 years.
-Lewis was eventually acknowledged by numismatic historians, and the Commission of Fine Arts later documentation clarified his role.
+Sinnock adapted the sketches to meet the coin requirements without giving Lewis any credit for more than 40 years.
+Lewis was eventually acknowledged by numismatic historians, and the Commission of Fine Arts later clarified his role in documentation.

-The design of the obverse of the half dollar depicted conjoined busts of President George Washington and President Calvin Coolidge, making Coolidge the first president to have his likeness on a coin while in office and still within his lifetime.
-The busts faced right and “LIBERTY” was displayed above the busts and “UNITED STATES OF AMERICA” was below them and “IN GOD WE TRUST” was beneath Coolidge’s chin.
+The obverse of the half dollar featured conjoined busts of President George Washington and President Calvin Coolidge, making Coolidge the first president to have his likeness on a coin while in office and still living.
+The busts faced right, and “LIBERTY” was displayed above the busts, and “UNITED STATES OF AMERICA” was below them, and “IN GOD WE TRUST” was beneath Coolidge’s chin.

 The central vignette on the reverse was the Liberty Bell.
 The periphery of the coin carried the mottoes “SESQUICENTENNIAL OF AMERICAN INDEPENDENCE – HALF DOLLAR” and “E PLURIBUS UNUM” above the bell.
 On the left side of the bell was the date “1776” and on the right was “1926”.

-(The 1926 Sesquicentennial of American Independence Half Dollar.
-Obverse [left] – Reverse – [right.])
+(1926 Sesquicentennial of American Independence Half Dollar Obverse [left] – Reverse – [right.])

-The reverse of the quarter eagle depicts the Independence Hall that is in Philadelphia with the sun rising behind it.
+The reverse of the quarter eagle depicts Independence Hall in Philadelphia, with the sun rising behind it.
 “SESQUICENTENNIAL OF AMERICAN INDEPENDENCE” and the denomination “2 ½ DOLLARS” at the bottom is lined around the rim.
-Under Independence Hall is “E PLURIBUS UNUM” and “IN GOD WE TRUST” is separated by the tower of Independence Hall.
+Under Independence Hall are “E PLURIBUS UNUM” and “IN GOD WE TRUST,” separated by the tower of Independence Hall.

 When President Coolidge visited the Exposition, he was presented with the first half dollar that was struck.
-Over one million of the half dollar coins were struck, but only 141,120 were actually sold and distributed with the rest having been melted.
+Over one million half-dollar coins were struck, but only 141,120 were sold and distributed, with the rest melted.
 200,000 gold eagles were struck, and 46,019 were sold and distributed.

 At the request of the Commission, the coins were struck in low relief so that they could be struck quickly.
 Finding a well-struck coin today, especially the half dollar, is a remarkable accomplishment.
 Expand your collection with these coins today and view other U.S. classic silver commemorative coins and modern U.S. gold commemorative coins.